Flood Control & Recreation

 Aowa Creek Flood Control Project

-The Aowa Creek federal PL-566 Watershed project was initiated by Dixon County authorities and Natural Resources Conservation Service (NRCS) sponsorship of the project was later transferred to the Lewis and Clark Natural Resources District (LCNRD).
-The primary purpose is flood protection for the communities of Newcastle and Ponca, and the rural residents of the Aowa Creek watershed and its tributaries.
+The Aowa Creek federal PL-566 Watershed project was initiated by Dixon County authorities and the Natural Resources Conservation Service (NRCS) sponsorship of the project was later transferred to the Lewis and Clark Natural Resources District (LCNRD).
+The primary purpose is flood protection for the communities of Newcastle and Ponca and the rural residents of the Aowa Creek watershed and its tributaries.
 Secondary benefits include erosion control, sediment retention, wildlife habitat, and recreation.

 At the time of project consideration in 1969, there were 230 family farms in the watershed with an average farm size of 240 acres.
-50 grade stabilization and flood control dams were completed protecting approximately 55,000 acres.
-Of the 50 structures; 10 are flood retarding structures and 40 are grade stabilization structures.
+50 grade stabilization and flood control dams were completed, protecting approximately 55,000 acres.
+Of the 50 structures, 10 are flood retarding structures, and 40 are grade stabilization structures.
 Two of the 50 structures are managed as Wildlife Management Areas (WMAs) and are open to public use; Buckskin Hills and Powder Creek.

 Flood Prevention & Control

 The Lewis & Clark NRD has provided assistance to county governments to finance road structures and replace bridges with flood control dams.
-The Aowa Creek federal PL-566 Watershed project in Dixon County was completed with 50 grade stabilization and flood control dams.
+The Aowa Creek federal PL-566 Watershed project in Dixon County was completed with 50-grade stabilization and flood control dams.
 The project protects 55,000 acres and the communities of Newcastle and Ponca.

-The Nebraska Natural Resources Commission, Natural Resources Conservation Service (NRCS) and other partners assisted with funding and technical support for the construction of Buckskin Hills Lake (1980), Chalkrock Lake (1986), and Powder Creek Lake (2003).
+The Nebraska Natural Resources Commission, Natural Resources Conservation Service (NRCS), and other partners assisted with funding and technical support for the construction of Buckskin Hills Lake (1980), Chalkrock Lake (1986), and Powder Creek Lake (2003).
 These structures located in Cedar and Dixon Counties not only provide flood control but also public recreation opportunities.
-These facilities are managed with Nebraska Game and Parks as Wildlife Management Areas (WMAs).
+These facilities are managed by Nebraska Game and Parks as Wildlife Management Areas (WMAs).

-Nebraska Game and Parks Commission rules and regulation for hunting and fishing apply at all three WMAs.
+Nebraska Game and Parks Commission rules and regulations for hunting and fishing apply at all three WMAs.
 Boats are restricted to 5pmh (no wake).
 For more information about public access at LCNRD WMAs and other public access areas in Nebraska visit the Nebraska Game and Parks Website.

 Chalkrock Wildlife Management Area

 Chalkrock Wildlife Management Area (WMA) is a 130-acre wildlife area with a 44-acre lake located near Menominee in Northern Cedar County.
-The lake was constructed in 1986 by JP Theisen and Sons, Osmond, NE as a flood and erosion control structure.
+The lake was constructed in 1986 by JP Theisen and Sons, Osmond, NE, as a flood and erosion control structure.
 The dam drains 11,500 acres, is 61 feet high, and has a flood storage capacity of 181 acre-feet above normal pool level.